nicho92/MtgDesktopCompanion/README.md

 # Launch
 ```
- Need to have Java >=23 installed : https://www.oracle.com/technetwork/java/javase/downloads/index.html and java.exe is in your PATH
+ Need to have Java >=23 installed : https://www.oracle.com/technetwork/java/javase/downloads/index.html

+ and java.exe is in your PATH ( see [HOW TO](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)

  Download and unzip latest release at https://github.com/nicho92/MtgDesktopCompanion/releases